rjlee/actual-tx-linker/README.md

 - `--lookback-days` (default 14): how far back to scan
 - `--window-hours` (default 72): max time difference between paired txns
 - `--min-score` (default 0.2): minimum text-similarity score to accept
+- `--start-date` / `--end-date` (YYYY-MM-DD only): optional explicit date range.
+If both are provided, overrides `--lookback-days`.
+If only `--start-date` is provided, `--end-date` defaults to today.
+If only `--end-date` is provided, start is computed by subtracting `--lookback-days` from end.
+Timestamps (ISO) are not accepted.
 - `--dry-run` (boolean, default true): print actions without changing data
   - You can also control this via `DRY_RUN` env; CLI flag overrides the env default.
 - `--include-accounts` (array): only scan accounts listed (name or id), can be repeated or comma-separated